Encyclopedia of War: Ancient Battles

 Encyclopedia of War: Ancient Battles is a 1988 video game published by Cases Computer Simulations.

 Gameplay

-Ancient Battles is a game in which all of the major armies and weapon types of antiquity are represented.
+Ancient Battles is a game in which each of the most notable ancient armies and types of weapons are represented.

 Reception

 Lt.
 H. E. Dille reviewed the game for Computer Gaming World, and stated that "Ancient Battles is an enjoyable game that will continue to challenge players long after other games have started to gather dust on the shelf.
 The subject matter is a refreshing change of pace for experienced wargamers, but remains basic enough for budding enthusiasts to master."